sarahbarron/Stream-3-Project/README.md

 # Code Institute - Stream 3 Project
 #### by Sarah Barron

+## What my project does and the needs it fulfils
+- This project is a business website.
+It was built for a client running a beauty salon.
+The website is needed for e-commerce, advertising and providing all the necessary information about the beauty salon, it provides details about treatments and price, news and special offers, contact and location.
+It also provides an online store for buying beauty products.
+- The website has a customer registration.
+This is currently needed for purchasing prodcuts online and writing customer reviews.
+The customer has a profile area where they can track the status of an order and view all past orders.
+It also contains all reviews made by the customer and they can edit or delete these reviews as they wish.
+Along with that the customer can also amend and update their username or email address.

 ## Technologies used:

 ##### HTML - hypertext markup language
 ##### CSS - cascading style sheets
 ##### Javascript - client side scripting language
 ##### Python - Programming Language
 ##### Git Bash & GitHub -for version control and backup of code
-##### Bootstrap - A framework for developing responsive, mobile 1st websites.
+##### Bootstrap - A framework for developing responsive, mobile first websites.
 ##### Django - python web framework
 ##### Libraries i needed to install
 - django forms bootstrap library for styling of forms
 - pillow needed for using images
 - ckeditor for rich text editing in creating and editing posts

-##### Plugin - Coverage - I needed during my testing of code.
+##### Plugin - Coverage - I needed this during my testing of code.
 It generates reports which show you how much of your code you have tested.
+##### Stripe - needed for online payment transactions for purchasing products
+##### EmailJs - needed for the contact format
+##### Gmail - needed for emails
+##### Tiny Png - Used to optimise all photos used in the project [https://tinypng.com/](https://tinypng.com/)

 ## Testing

 - I have outlined my testing in a seperate file  [testing.md - click here to view it](https://github.com/sarahbarron/Stream-3-Project/blob/master/testing.md)

 ## Problems encountered

-- I committed my env.py which held my develpment envrionmet variables to GitHub.
+- I committed my env.py which held my private develpment envrionmet variables to GitHub.
 To solve the problem i deleted the env.py file from all my previous Git Commits and added the the env.py file to .gitignore for all future commits

 ```
 git filter-branch --tree-filter 'rm env.py' HEAD